Jeff was born and raised in Santa Rosa, CA. His parents, Jerry and Janis Rainforth, divorced when he was five.

 Finding Faith & Politics

 After leaving music behind, Jeff began studying the Protestant faith in order to become a teacher.
 After four years of studying theology on his own, Jeff became interested in politics.
-He enrolled in the local JR College declaring a major in Political Science.
+He enrolled at the local JR College, declaring a major in Political Science.
 Jeff earned national honors, the school’s highest honors, and was awarded an honors scholarship three semesters in a row.
-After a little over two years in school, Jeff took a break and decided to run for Congress on Ross Perot’s Reform Party ticket.
-Jeff moved up quickly in the party’s leadership, and after two years was elected as the California Party’s Chairman.
-Jeff was also nominated as the party’s candidate for governor of the state.

 In 2012 Jeff began writing for Hollywood talent agent turned war correspondent, Pat Dollard.
 Jeff also headed up Dollard’s 30-person research team.
 Later Jeff would write for the Wayne Dupree Show.